Are you Making the Most of the Visitors you have?

 Many websites actually have good levels of traffic but are failing to convert their customers into sales and enquiries.
 There can be many reasons for this including bad design, poor usability, technical bugs, confusing sales copy or compatibility issues with mobile devices.

 If your website isn’t correctly optimised then simply attracting more and more visitors doesn’t solve the underlying problem.
 Companies can invest thousands of pounds in marketing campaigns which are successful in boosting traffic, but still fail to convert into sales.
 It’s a classic case of putting the cart before the horse, and it’s the number one reason why many online businesses fail to achieve their potential.

 Conversion Rate Optimisation is a way of maximising the effectiveness of your existing website to ensure that doesn’t happen to you.

 What Is Conversion Rate Optimisation (CRO)?

 Conversion Rate Optimisation is the art of identifying the issues that are causing your website to underperform, and then devising a strategy to overcome them.
 It’s about maximising your existing assets before you invest in costly marketing campaigns, so you can be sure that your future investments will pay off.

-At drumBEAT marketing we are experts in Conversion Rate Optimisation.
-We combine our expertise in design, web development and digital marketing to provide a comprehensive analysis of your site, and then implement strategies to boost your website performance.
+At drumBEAT Marketing we are experts in Conversion Rate Optimisation.
+We combine our expertise in design, web development and digital marketing to provide a comprehensive analysis of your site, before creating and implementing strategies to boost your website performance.

 How Does The Conversion Rate Optimisation Process Work?